On polarization parameters of spin-$1$ particles and anomalous couplings in $e^+e^-\to ZZ/Z\gamma$

-We are using a total of six observables, five asymmetries and one cross-section for our analysis of two benchmark points, however we have only four free parameters.
+We are using a total of six observables, five asymmetries and one cross section for our analysis of two benchmark points; however, we have only four free parameters.
 This invariably leads to some correlations between the observables apart from the expected correlations between parameters and observables.
-Fig.~\ref{fig:correlations_observables_in_mcmc_zz} shows most prominently correlated observable for each of the parameters.
+Figure~\ref{fig:correlations_observables_in_mcmc_zz} shows most prominently correlated observable for each of the parameters.
 The CP nature of observables is reflected in the parameter it is strongly correlated with.
-We have $A_y$ and $A_{xy}$ linearly dependent upon both $f_4^\gamma$ and $f_4^Z$, however $A_y$ is more sensitive to $f_4^\gamma$ as shown in Fig.~\ref{fig:one_parameter_sensitivity_zz} as well.
-Similarly, for other asymmetries and parameters one can see correlation which is consistent with sensitivity plots in Fig.~\ref{fig:one_parameter_sensitivity_zz}.
-The strong (and $-$ve) correlation between $A_{zz}$ and $\sigma$ shown in Fig.~\ref{fig:sigmatzz_zz_withc} indicates that any one of them is sufficient for the analysis, in principle.
-However, in practice cross-section puts much strong limit than $A_{zz}$, which explains the much narrower BCI for it as compared to the $1\sigma$ expectation.
+We see that $A_y$ and $A_{xy}$ are linearly dependent upon both $f_4^\gamma$ and $f_4^Z$; however, $A_y$ is more sensitive to $f_4^\gamma$ as shown in Fig.~\ref{fig:one_parameter_sensitivity_zz} as well.
+Similarly, for the other asymmetries and parameters one can see a correlation which is consistent with the sensitivity plots in Fig.~\ref{fig:one_parameter_sensitivity_zz}.
+The strong (and negative) correlation between $A_{zz}$ and $\sigma$ shown in Fig.~\ref{fig:sigmatzz_zz_withc} indicates that any one of them is sufficient for the analysis, in principle.
+However, in practice the cross section puts a much stronger limit than $A_{zz}$, which explains the much narrower BCI for it as compared to the $1\sigma$ expectation.